dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 # [Humanity's Revolution of Empowerment](#humanitys-revolution-of-empowerment)

 In this world, we can all grow and our revolution is a revolution of empowerment.
+We should turn inwards for our revolution.
+We should turn inwards and conquer inner space, rather than to seek solutions outside.
+We need to conquer the negativity in our hearts that leads to problems in the world.
+Everything good and everything evil arises from our hearts and minds.
+Emotions, thoughts, words, actions, rigid beliefs.
+It comes from our hearts first.

+If we survive the next 100 years, we'll survive for 10,000 years.
+Humanity has enough problems given our current circumstances and possibility of catastrophe in the near future...
+Why should we permit conflict to burden us more?!
+If we need the best aspects of the human condition to inspire us through this next century, should we continue to sow the worst seeds of human behavior?
+Those aspects which are fallible at best and malevolent when unchecked?

 <a name="oneirontology-ontologies-of-dreams" />

 ### [Oneirontology: Ontologies of Dreams](#oneirontology-ontologies-of-dreams)

-- we are healers of mind, body and spirit. we seek to magnify the capabilities of others towards the attainment of our collective dreams. we seek to protect others whose capacity for achieving their dreams has been impaired.
+No. We want to sow the seeds of virtue in a soil that foments fruition.
+In pursuit of this, humanity needs to identify those of us who can heal the social fabric and restore its natural providence.
+So, therefore, Oneironauts are communitarian healers of mind, body and spirit.
+We seek to magnify the capabilities of others towards the attainment of our collective dreams.
+We identify the strength of societies dreams through an analytical comparison of ontological perspectives on our collective dreams.
+Therefore, we must seek to understand the desires, pains, urges and needs of others in an attempt to measure their dreams.
+Every religion needs a mission and Oneirontology's is to protect & empower others, espeicially those whose capacity for achieving their dreams has been impaired.

 - protecting individualism in technocracy's creeping plague of dehumanizing nihilism.